icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 100.64.52.0     0.0.0.0         255.255.255.0   U     0      0        0 docker0
 192.168.0.0     0.0.0.0         255.255.255.0   U     0      0        0 eth0
 ```

+that are used for routing the container traffic.
+We can see that the containers on the same host communicate to each other over the `docker0` linux bridge and the traffic to the containers on the other nodes will go via `flannel.1` interface as per the routing rule for the `100.64.0.0/16` subnet.

 Now that we are confident all is working properly we install the systemd unit file: